What can financial translation services bring to your business?

 As globalization continues to make great strides, the financial sector increasingly resorts to premium translations in order to inform international stakeholders about the performance of their investment.

 First, as a technical field, finance heavily relies on complex jargon and abstract frameworks which are only truly understood by specialized practitioners.

-In addition, cultural and regulatory idiosyncrasies are highly significant and should adequately be accounted for when translating from English to French.
+In addition, cultural and regulatory idiosyncrasies are highly notable and should be adequately accounted for when translating from English to French.

 Distorted communication can have a devastating effect on your future viability if it diminishes your stakeholders’ trust and causes your operations to fall short of expectations.

 As you review your yearly balance sheet, you may wonder who else might be able to distinguish between accruals and realized profits or understand why prepayments are classified as liabilities.

 Most people would agree that translating a document that appears completely unfamiliar is incredibly daunting and has the potential to generate significant mistakes.

 The reason that this matters is that certain English technical notions have no French counterpart, such as EBITDA (earnings before interest taxes depreciation and amortization).
-Hence a professional translator must undertake a contextual analysis in order to find the French equivalent; in this case it could be BAIIA or EBT.
+Therefore, a professional translator must undertake a contextual analysis in order to find the French equivalent; in this case, it could be BAIIA or EBT.

 Also, from an editorial perspective, certain financial documents such as investor reports tend to obey different modes of expression as they cater to readerships with distinctive cultural expectations.